The official blog of the Lung Institute.

 What is a Cure?

 Let’s start with the concept of a cure.
 What is a cure?
 A cure is typically defined as a substance or procedure that ends a medical condition such as a medication, a surgical operation, a change in lifestyle, or even a philosophical mindset.
 The key in this definition is the cure’s ability to end a medical condition.
 For example, a notable cure could be antibiotics used to treat a bacterial infection.
-However, in the case of COPD where lung tissues begin to break down within the lungs (emphysema), a method to stop this continuous degeneration and restore the damage has yet to be found.
+However, in the case of COPD where lung tissues begin to break down within the lungs (emphysema), a method to stop this continuous degeneration and improve the damage has yet to be found.

 What is COPD?